IShowStyles/Ticker-API/README.md

 Cached data is stored in Redis for faster access

 ### Roadmap

 1. Frontend UI for data visualization
 2. Email Notifications for price alerts using cron jobs and nodemailer
+3. Containerization of the application using Docker

 ## Installation

 Clone the repository and install dependencies:

 setup redis db

 ```bash
 git clone  https://github.com/IShowStyles/Ticker-API.git